steaklive/DXR-Sandbox-GI/README.md

 - VS2019
 - DirectX12 with DXR
 - latest Windows SDK
-- GPU with RTX support
+- GPU with RTX support (if using DXR)